-This interface may be used as an alternative to the standard sRIO or JTAG ports to program the chip and to check the status of registers - including the error reporting registers.
-It is fully compliant with the I2C specification, it supports master mode and slave mode, also supports both Fast-mode and Standard-mode buses [1].
+This interface may be used as an alternative to the standard sRIO or JTAG ports to program the switch and to check the status of registers - including the error reporting registers.
+It is fully compliant with the I2C specification, it supports master mode and slave mode, also supports both Fast- and Slow-mode buses [1].
 Refer to the "I2C" section for full detail.